ampled/svelte-inspect-value/src/doclib/typedoc/md/functions/addToPanel.md

 `PropertyKey`

-display name of inspected value
+Display name of inspected value

 ### val

 () => `unknown`

-function returning value to be inspected
+Function returning value to be inspected

 ### addedBy?

 `string`

-(optional) label of where value was added from
+(Optional) label of where value was added from

 ## Returns